miklevin/MikeLev.in/_posts/2022-05-02-bopping-between-python-bash-scripts-no-biggie.md

 headline: Migrating Wordpress Content to Github Pages with Python & Bash Scripts
 description: I recently moved my Wordpress site off of my HostMonster account and exported the content as markdown.
 To re-publish the content, I used Github Pages and managed the blog content across 15 sites with a single journal.md file and a bash file.
 To make the process easier, I wrote a Python script, make_helpers, to manage the sites.txt file and change the order of the file locations.
 Read my blog post to find out how I did it.
 keywords: Python, Bash, Scripts, Wordpress, HostMonster, Markdown, Github, Pages, Journal.md, Sites.txt, File Locations, Make_Helpers
-categories: git, python, wordpress, linux, journal.md
+categories: python, journal.md, git, wordpress, linux
 permalink: /blog/bopping-between-python-bash-scripts-no-biggie/
 layout: post
 group: blog